amuzetnoM/cthulu/SYSTEM_REPORT.md

 3. ⏳ Wait for real market conditions that trigger a signal
 4. Alternative: Could switch to more aggressive scalping strategy for testing

+---

+## Prometheus Verification (live check)

+- Metrics file path checked: C:\workspace\cthulu\metrics\Cthulu_metrics.prom — RESULT: MISSING
+- HTTP endpoint checked: http://127.0.0.1:8181/metrics — RESULT: CONNECTION REFUSED

+Diagnosis:
+- The Prometheus exporter instance was not observed to expose the HTTP endpoint nor write the textfile.
+This can happen if bootstrap did not initialize the exporter (check logs for "Prometheus exporter initialized") or if the internal HTTP server failed to start.

+Actionable steps (do not change without consent):
+1. Check the runtime logs for "Prometheus exporter initialized" or startup exceptions (logs/Cthulu.log).
+2. Ensure config.json contains the observability.prometheus.enabled=true and http_port set (already added).
+3. Restart Cthulu to pick up the config change and watch logs for exporter startup messages.
+4. If HTTP server still not running, ensure port 8181 is free and not blocked by firewall.
+5. As a fallback, the exporter writes a textfile to C:\workspace\cthulu\metrics\Cthulu_metrics.prom which can be consumed by Prometheus node_textfile collector.

+How to verify once exporter starts:
+- Metrics file: type C:\workspace\cthulu\metrics\Cthulu_metrics.prom (or Get-Content -Tail 200 in PowerShell).
+- HTTP: curl http://127.0.0.1:8181/metrics or open in browser.
+- Prometheus: add scrape job in prometheus.yml pointing to http://<host>:8181/metrics or to the node_textfile collector directory.

+Quick Prometheus scrape job snippet (monitoring/prometheus.yml):

+- job_name: 'cthulu'
+  static_configs:
+    - targets: ['cthulu:8181']

+Grafana:
+- Import or create a dashboard with panels for: cthulu_pnl_total, cthulu_trades_total, cthulu_win_rate, cthulu_uptime_seconds, cthulu_open_positions

+---

+## Spread Rejection Analysis

+Event observed:
+- 2025-12-29T02:32:11 [INFO] Signal generated: LONG BTCUSD# (confidence: 0.70)
+- 2025-12-29T02:32:11 [INFO] Risk rejected: Spread 2250.0 exceeds limit 10.0

+Explanation:
+- The RiskEvaluator compares the connector-reported spread (in points or price units) against RiskLimits.max_spread_points (default 10).
+For instruments like BTCUSD# the raw spread value can be large (2250) and thus exceed a conservative threshold intended for FX pairs.

+Recommendations (surgical options):
+- Option A (recommended for ultra_aggressive): increase risk.max_spread_points in config.json (e.g., to 1000 or more) or switch to a relative spread check (spread/price percent).
+This is a configuration change only.
+- Option B: Modify RiskEvaluator to use relative spread percentage: spread_pct = spread / symbol_price; compare to a max_spread_pct threshold.
+This is a code change and should be reviewed.

+Note: No changes applied automatically.
+Confirm which option to apply and desired thresholds and I will implement and re-run the system.

+Action taken (2025-12-29): Implemented both remediation options as requested:
+- Increased `ultra_aggressive` mindset limits: `risk.max_spread_points` set to 2000 and `risk.max_spread_pct` set to 0.02.
+- Implemented relative-spread check in RiskEvaluator.check_spread() that compares spread both to absolute points and to a percent-of-midprice threshold.

+System was restarted to pick up changes (see logs).
+Monitoring will continue and any further spread rejections will now use the new dual-threshold logic.

+---

 ### Issues Fixed This Session
 1. ✅ Merge conflict in risk/evaluator.py (lines 140-149) - Resolved
 2. ✅ Account info format handling - Using robust getattr method